 Any pledge of $10 or more help move our project forward and in thanks we will add your name to the list of sponsors included with the software and credited on our websiteEstimated delivery:

-In appreciation of a larger donation we will send a Puzzlebox T-Shirt in the size of your choosing (S, M, L, XL, or XXL)Estimated delivery:Add $10 USD to ship outside the US
+In appreciation of a larger donation we will send a Puzzlebox T-Shirt in the size of your choosing (S, M, L, XL, or XXL)Estimated delivery:Ships anywhere in the world

 29 backers Limited (3 left of 32)

 Puzzlebox Orbit helicopter system complete with infrared adapter for use with Android or iOS mobile handsets.
 EEG hardware not included.
-This edition is perfect for those looking to get an early start with our software or who already own a NeuroSky Mindwave headset.Estimated delivery:Ships within the US only
+This edition is perfect for those looking to get an early start with our software or who already own a NeuroSky Mindwave headset.Estimated delivery:Only ships to: United States

 50 backers All gone!

 Puzzlebox Orbit helicopter plus NeuroSky MindWave Mobile EEG headset for use with Android or iOS mobile handsets.
 This edition is intended for developers, testers, and other early collaborators.
-At only $20 more than retail cost for the MindWave Mobile itself this is a great bargain!Estimated delivery:Ships within the US only
+At only $20 more than retail cost for the MindWave Mobile itself this is a great bargain!Estimated delivery:Only ships to: United States

 25 backers All gone!

 Puzzlebox Orbit helicopter plus NeuroSky MindWave Mobile EEG headset for use with Android or iOS mobile handsets.
 This edition is intended for developers, testers, and other early collaborators.
-As our $149 tier fills up we have added more units available in time for the holidays!Estimated delivery:Ships within the US only
+As our $149 tier fills up we have added more units available in time for the holidays!Estimated delivery:Only ships to: United States

 130 backers Limited (6 left of 136)

 Puzzlebox Orbit helicopter plus NeuroSky MindWave Mobile EEG headset for use with Android or iOS mobile handsets.
 This edition is intended for developers, testers, and other early collaborators.
-With our $149 and $169 tiers full these are the last units bundled with EEG headsets available in time for the holidays!Estimated delivery:Ships within the US only
+With our $149 and $169 tiers full these are the last units bundled with EEG headsets available in time for the holidays!Estimated delivery:Only ships to: United States

 44 backers Limited (6 left of 50)